 We have also run a successful internship in our actuarial and investment teams since 2013, in partnership with Queens University Belfast.
 In November Queens presented us with a Mentor Recognition Award.
 The interns value the training we provide and we are always impressed by the confidence and commitment they demonstrate.
+51

-Adding value in our community
+The year in review Adding value in our community